cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## CreateBulk

-Starts a new bulk.
-The bulk is a collection of jobs where each jobs represents a single device.
+Creates a new bulk.
+The bulk is a collection of jobs where each job represents a single device.
 Devices that are part of the bulk are identified either as a list of registered device identifiers or as a group identifier.

 ```proto
 CreateBulk(io.clbs.openhes.models.acquisition.CreateBulkRequest) returns (google.protobuf.StringValue)